 If for some reason your credit score is low due to identity theft, writing a detailed letter of clarification to lenders you’re getting a business loan from will help to make the process go much smoother.

-Whatever your financial history and situation may be, being as forthcoming and open with details is better and will help to create a good case in your favor.
+Whatever your financial history and situation may be, being as forthcoming and open with details is better and will help to create a good case in your favour.

 Step 2: Establish Credit